Alexa Junge: Career

 Her episode "The One with the Prom Video" was heralded by the authors of Friends like Us: The Unofficial Guide to Friends as "a watershed in the history of the show."
 In 2014, Gawker published a list of every episode of Friends ranked from #236 through #1.
 "The One With The Prom Video" came in first.
 It was 100 in the TV Guide's 100 Greatest Episodes of All-Time.

 Junge went on to write for Once and Again, Sex and the City, The West Wing (for which she was nominated for one Emmy for production and one WGA Award) as well as Big Love and the BBC comedy Clone.
-Junge also wrote lyrics for Disney's Mulan 2 and the children's stage version Mulan Jr., as well as screenplay and lyrics for Disney's Lilo & Stitch 2.
+Junge also wrote lyrics for Disney's Mulan 2 and the children's stage version Mulan Jr., as well as screenplay and lyrics for Disney's Lilo & Stitch 2: Stitch Has a Glitch.

 A frequent contributor to National Public Radio's This American Life, Junge performed live for their 2008 "What I Learned From Television" tour.
 She served as executive producer and showrunner for the first season of Showtime's series The United States of Tara; upon her departure Hollywood Reporter noted, "Bringing Friends alumna Junge on board (had been) key to securing a series order for Tara, created by Oscar winner Diablo Cody."
 Junge subsequently worked on Tilda for HBO with Bill Condon, Alan Poul and John Hoffman, and was the executive producer on Best Friends Forever starring Lennon Parham and Jessica St. Clair for NBC.
 She also wrote four episodes of the 2015-16 Netflix series Grace and Frankie.

 Junge's play Fingersmith (an adaptation of Sarah Waters' novel) had its world premiere at the Oregon Shakespeare Festival in March 2015.
 Additional plays and musicals by Junge were produced at the Goodspeed Opera House, Studio Arena Theater, Playwrights Horizons Lab, Theaterworks and developed at New York Stage and Film as well as the MacDowell and Djerassi colonies of Hedgebrook Women Playwrights Festival.
 Among these productions was the musical Starcrossed: The Trial of Galileo, for which Junge co-wrote the book and lyrics with Keith Levenson.